eddiesosera/dv300-term1-backend/README.md

   - Truck Route and model
   - Bearing Route and model
   - Board-Skin Route and model
-  - Board-Type Route and model
+  - Board-type Route and model
   - Backend ReadMe file

 </br>